zi-ang-liu/zi-ang-liu.github.io/docs/index.md

 #

+### Ziang Liu

 Ziang Liu is an Associate Professor in the [Department of Industrial and Systems Engineering](https://ise-hp.ws.hosei.ac.jp/) at [Hosei University](https://www.hosei.ac.jp/).
-He is the director of the [Intelligent Systems Laboratory](https://isl-hosei.github.io/) (ISL), conducting research in the field of operations research, optimization, and machine learning.
+He is the head of the [Intelligent Systems Laboratory](https://isl-hosei.github.io/), conducting research in the field of operations research, optimization, and machine learning.

 [Google Scholar](https://scholar.google.com/citations?user=dRuC1OoAAAAJ&hl) /
 [ResearchGate](https://www.researchgate.net/profile/Ziang-Liu-4) /